Nytril-ark/rumda/README.md

 yazi
 ```

+The double borders are from the borders-plus-plus hyprland plugin, you might wanna install that

-Lastly, if you want to, I would recommend installing nvchad.
+Lastly, if you want to, I would _recommend_ installing nvchad.

 </details>